 When the weather is nice, there are going to be countless occasions where you will be craving barbecue food, so why not be prepared?
-By having a portable stainless steel grill, you will own a durable, lightweight, small grill that can cook up your favorite foods no matter where you are.
+By having a portable stainless steel grill, you will own a durable, lightweight, small grill that can cook up your favorite foods no matter where you are (perhaps even on your balcony!).

 We do have some charcoal ones we found too.
 Personally, I love the ultra lightweight look and feel of the charcoal versions.
 They are meant for longer trips, such as backpacking through the forest.
 The gas grills definitely need to be loaded into a car or truck to be practical.